 Progress Report

-Adaptable AI-enabled Robots to Create a Vibrant Society1.
-R&D of AIfor human-robot coevolution
+Adaptable AI-enabled Robots to Create a Vibrant Society[1] R&D of AI for human-robot coevolution

 1. Outline of the project

-For this purpose, we are conducting research focusing on "self-efficacy," subjective perception of the possibility of one's own actions.
-We are developing an AI robot that improves an individual's sense of self-efficacy and encourages him or her to challenge various actions and tasks.
+To achieve this, our research focuses on "self-efficacy," which is the subjective perception of one's own capabilities.
+We are developing an AI robot that improves an individual's self-efficacy and encourages them to attempt diverse actions and tasks.

 2. Outcome so far